Space Food: History, Information, Interesting Facts

 The first spaceflight program created to put US astronauts in orbit around the Earth, was the ‘Project Mercury’.
 The NASA scientists who contributed to its realization had to face many complex and dangerous challenges: the life of many men depended on their choices.
 For example, in zero gravity conditions, even eating was a problem: that’s why the safety of food became much more important than its taste and the first astronauts were provided with the ‘tubes’.

-Tubes: containers very similar in shape to those used for toothpaste, filled with a sort of puree made with beef and/or vegetables (*1).
+> Tubes: containers very similar in shape to those used for toothpaste, filled with a sort of puree made with beef and/or vegetables (*1).

-Project Gemini (1961 – 1966):
+Gemini Project (1961 – 1966):

 The ‘tubes’ were not used anymore during the ‘Project Gemini’ missions.
 Astronauts could finally eat solid food in the form of ‘cubes’.

-Cubes: small pieces of food, wrapped in a thin edible layer to avoid crumbs.
+> Cubes: small pieces of food, wrapped in a thin edible layer to avoid crumbs.
 Once extracted from the package, they were eaten whole.

 The first bags of dehydrated aliments made their appearance: although the rehydration process was not yet perfected and the result was not very good, this innovation at least allowed a greater variety of meals.

-Project Apollo (1961 – 1972):
+Apollo Project (1961 – 1972):

 The Apollo missions represented a significant step forward in the evolution of ‘space food’.
 Hot water started to be available aboard spacecrafts, allowing the perfect rehydration of a great variety of aliments: these were enclosed in special containers, the ‘spoon bowls’.
 Astronauts could finally start to use standard cutlery: eating in space became an experience much more similar to the one we have on Earth.